How to Install a Stair Runner: A Step-by-Step Guide

 I recommend that you watch this short 60-second video for an overview of the project before you read the written instructions (they will make more sense if you watch the video first).

-Step 1: Measure to determine your total runner length
+- Measure to determine your total runner length.

 To determine how many runners you need to order, measure the depth of the stair tread and the height of the riser.
 Add those two numbers together.
 Then multiply that number by the total number of stairs you need to cover with the runner.
 Then divide that number by 12 to determine the total number of feet you need for your stair runner.

-Optional Step: Treat your runners with a fabric guard
+- OPTIONAL: Treat your runners with a fabric guard.

-This is totally optional, but since the runner we chose is cotton and has a lot of light areas and we have 2 kids and a dog, we used my favorite fabric guard to treat our stairs runners before we installed them.
+This is totally optional, but since the runner we chose is cotton and has many light areas, and we have two kids and a dog, we used my favorite fabric guard to treat our stairs runners before we installed them.
+Unfortunately, the fabric guard I have loved for years is no longer sold, but any fabric guard that can be used on the material your stair runner is made from should work!
 It's quick and easy.
-You don't need to saturate the rugs–you only need to make sure the entire area has been sprayed.
+You don't need to saturate the rugsโyou only need to make sure the entire area has been sprayed.
 Then you let it dry for 10 minutes.
-You can read about how we've used it to protect our sofa here.

 We also stapled every 3 inches or so at the base of the riser.
 The bolster chisel really helps you keep the rug taut as you staple.

-Repeat this process until you reach the end of your first runner.
-We periodically measured to ensure that our runner remained perfectly centered on the stair treads as we worked.
+Keep wrapping your stair treads and stapling your stair runner in place until you reach the end of your first runner.
+We periodically took measurements to ensure that our runner remained perfectly centered on the stair treads as we worked.

 I recommend joining your next runner at the back of the tread, though I suppose you could do it under a bullnose as well.
 We chose to join ours where the tread and riser meet because that made the most sense given where our pattern fell.